 For a deeper look at what the best mice are for gaming check out our best gaming mouse list.

-The shape is wonderfully comfortable and will be great for those looking for a mid-sized pointer for their machine.
+The shape is wonderfully comfortable and will be ideal for those looking for a mid-sized pointer for their machine.
 It has a pair of thumb buttons on both sides, identical in arrangement and placing.
-These may well get in the way for either a left- or right-handed user, but because of their redesign they are both near enough to be used but just out of the way enough to avoid accidental clicking.
+These may well get in the way for either a left- or right-handed user, but because of the redesign, they are both near enough to be used, but just out of the way enough to avoid accidental clicking.

 Anyone looking for a mid-sized and light-enough option should consider the Sensei 310.

 Most gaming mice are either made specifically to fit in the dominant right hand of the majority of users, or are designed to be as comfortable in either hand as possible.
 But, because of the smaller target audience, there are few that are made to cater for a purely left-handed ergonomic.

 Razer has created a left-handed version of the popular Naga, however, which is a smart choice given its many-button design cannot work in an ambidextrous layout.

 The general consensus is that ambidextrous mice—those designed to be used with either left or right hands—are best suited to gamers who favour a claw, or fingertip grip style.
 Those who prefer a palm grip, where they lay their entire hand on the mouse, can find them less comfortable than a mouse designed specifically for their dominant hand.